The History of AO Safety Cool Blue Welding Lenses and AlloWeld Safety Glasses and Super Magenta Drop-In Lenses

 Eye problems cause one-quarter of all welding injuries.
 All eye protection should comply with ANSI Z87.1.

 AlloWeld Safety Glasses

-Phillips Safety intends their AlloWeld glasses to replace your regular welding lens.
+Phillips Safety intends their AlloWeld lenses to replace your regular welding lens.
 Phillips designed them to outperform the AO Cool Blue glasses by eliminating the yellow to near-orange shades of the spectrum, so the flame and flare of the arc does not block your vision.